Labiaplasty Perth

 Labiaplasty

-Women might consider labiaplasty for a number of reasons.
-If you’ve had children or lost a lot of weight, your labia might be too large and cause irritation with certain clothing and swimwear.
-Large labia can also cause discomfort during intercourse and can be an embarrassment during intimacy.
-Large labia can also predispose to yeast infections or urinary tract infections.
-Sometimes an asymmetry in the shape and size of the labia is a reason for labiaplasty surgery.
+Women may consider labiaplasty for a variety of reasons.
+After childbirth or significant weight loss, the labia may become enlarged, causing irritation with certain clothing or swimwear.
+Enlarged labia can also result in discomfort during intercourse and may lead to embarrassment during intimacy.
+Additionally, large labia may predispose individuals to yeast infections or urinary tract infections.
+Asymmetry in the size or shape of the labia is another reason women may seek labiaplasty surgery.

 Dr Jeremy Rawlins, Plastic Surgeon in Perth

-A study from the University of South Australia showed that most women who had labiaplasty felt really satisfied with how their genital area looked and felt afterwards.
+A study from the University of South Australia found that the majority of women who underwent labiaplasty reported high levels of satisfaction with both the appearance and comfort of their genital area post-surgery.

 What is considered normal size?

-There’s no “normal” size for labia; they can vary a lot.
-Some women have labia majora that are up to 12 cm long, and labia minora that can reach 10cm.
-Research from the University of London shows the wide range of genitalia sizes, along with the average.
+There is no single “normal” size for labia, as they can vary significantly.
+Some women may have labia majora up to 12 cm long, and labia minora that can reach 10 cm.
+Research from the University of London highlights the wide range of genitalia sizes, including the average size.

 Dr Jeremy Rawlins, Plastic Surgeon in Perth